alexanderames/offerFeature/offer.md

 ### React-Client

 I built the frontend with `create-react-app` and stored it in the directory `react-client`.
+Then I installed Apollo to link the GraphQL queries with the server.

 ## Asynchronously request the data needed for your SPA from your Rails API